Porsche 911 (992) Carbon Ceramic Brakes Upgrade

 The larger front caliper is physically substantial, and the 420 mm rotor leaves very little margin inside the wheel.
 A 20-inch front wheel is the basic starting point in this build, but that does not guarantee clearance.
 Spoke profile, offset, and inner barrel shape all matter.

-• StopFlex uses long-fiber carbon ceramic construction rather than chopped fiber.
+• STOPFLEX uses long-fiber carbon ceramic construction rather than chopped fiber.

 • At very high temperatures, tested rotor surface friction can still hold around 0.3μ at 900°C.

-• Street-use lifespan can reach roughly 250,000 to 300,000 km when not used on track.
+• Street-use lifespan can reach roughly 250,000 to 300,000 km when the car is not used on track.

-• The premium ceramic finish also delivers the clean visual look many Porsche owners want from a visible brake upgrade.
+• The premium ceramic finish delivers the clean visual look many Porsche owners want from a visible brake upgrade.

 992 carbon ceramic brake upgrade FAQ